'Election Meltdown Is A Real Possibility' In 2020 Presidential Race, Author Warns

 On what the contingency plan is if there's a cyberattack or a terrorist attack on Election Day

 I asked the Secretary of State of Michigan Jocelyn Benson about this, this nightmare scenario.
-And she said, polling places have paper ballots, provisional ballots that could be used in the event of an emergency.
+And, she said, polling places have paper ballots, provisional ballots that could be used in the event of an emergency.
 If there's a citywide blackout, that means that lots of people are not getting to the polling place.
 So even if everyone who got to the polling place got a provisional ballot, how many people, if the buses and trains are not running and the lights are out, how many people are not going to vote?
 It would just be something that certainly would affect the kind of turnout you'd see in a city on Election Day. ...

 What we don't have are good rules for dealing with either a terrorist attack or a natural disaster that could affect an election outcome in a presidential election.
 It's much easier to rerun an election or take some other kind of remedial measure when you're talking about a local election.